bodowinter/phd_thesis/README.md

-Supplementary materials for 'The sensory structure of the English lexicon' (PhD thesis)
+Reproducible Analysis Scripts for 'The Sensory Structure of the English Lexicon' (PhD thesis)
 ---------------------

 ### Author: